Rome Tickets

 Do tickets to the Capitoline Museums provide access to other museums in Rome?

 No, tickets to the Capitoline Museums typically only grant entry to the museum itself and do not include access to other attractions in Rome.
-However, if you're interested in visiting multiple sites around the city, you might consider purchasing the Rome City Pass.
+However, if you're interested in visiting multiple sites around the city, you might consider purchasing the Rome City Pass or Capitoline Card.
+Combo options are available too.

 How can I access the temporary exhibitions that are taking place in the museums?